 We take a comprehensive approach to emergency and risk management.
 We believe preparation, staff training, and regular review of resources are key to effectively managing crises, whether individual or group.
 In our 35+ years of operation, we have built a strong reputation for effective risk management.
 Learn more about our approach to health and safety.

 CET has worked extensively to develop plans for operating high school programs in a COVID reality.
-CET Senior Manager of Health and Safety, Vanessa Sterling, developed CET’s COVID Playbook which outlines the standards, policies, and communication procedures followed at each CET site to ensure students, staff, and families fell well-informed and prepared about steps CET is taking to mitigate the impact of COVID-19.
+Our Senior Manager of Health and Safety, alongside program staff, developed CET’s COVID Playbook which outlines the standards, policies, and communication procedures followed at each CET site to ensure students, staff, and families feel well-informed and prepared about steps CET is taking to mitigate the impact of COVID-19.
 CET requires all in-person program participants to show proof of vaccination before departure.
 We’ve used the Playbook to safely run several college programs in various sites during the pandemic.
 Learn more about our vaccination requirement and COVID response.

 Crisis Management & Communication

 The health and safety of students is our first priority and we recognize the importance of communication with parents.
 CET staff are available through our 24/7 on-call system to provide support should any health, safety, or security concerns arise during the program.